pelithne/k8s-short/workshop.md

 AKS is the hosted Kubernetes service on Azure.

 Kubernetes provides a distributed platform for containerized applications.
-You build and deploy your own applications and services into a Kubernetes cluster, and let the cluster manage the availability and connectivity.
+You build and deploy your own applications into a Kubernetes cluster, and let the cluster manage the availability and connectivity.
 In this step a sample application will be deployed into your own Kubernetes cluster.
 You will learn how to:

 * Create an AKS Kubernetes Cluster
 * Connect/validate towards the AKS Cluster
 * Update Kubernetes manifest files
 * Run an application in Kubernetes
-* Test the application

 ### 3.6.1.
 Create AKS Cluster

 Create an AKS cluster using ````az aks create````.
-Give the cluster the name  ````k8s````, and run the command:
+Give the cluster a name, e.g.  ````k8s````, and run the command:

 ```azurecli
 az aks create --resource-group <resource-group-name> --name k8s --node-count 2 --node-vm-size Standard_D2s_v4 --attach-acr <your unique ACR name>